The role of 3D Printers in Schools and K12 Education

 Engineering and Technology: From constructing bridges to designing robots, 3D printing supports project-based learning in engineering and technology, encouraging students to experiment, design, and problem-solve.

 As educators, a key goal is to provide our students with the best tools and opportunities to learn, grow, and succeed.
-3D printing, with its myriad applications and the fun learning experiences it offers, is one of those tools.
-While it requires an investment in terms of equipment and training, the potential returns – in terms of student engagement, learning outcomes, and the preparation for future careers – are substantial.
+Focusing on 3D printing education ensures students gain exposure to cutting-edge technologies that will define their future careers.
+While it requires an investment in terms of equipment and training, the potential returns – in terms of student engagement, learning outcomes, and preparation for future careers –are substantial.